 How do you say no to clients without making them angry or frustrated?

-Finding clients is a difficult feat so when it comes to winning them.
-Hence, it’s not a wonder that the natural reaction for many lawyers, accountants, and consultants is to go above and beyond to make sure that they keep them.
+Finding clients is a difficult feat and that’s before even winning them.
+Therefore, it’s no wonder that the natural reaction for many lawyers, accountants, and consultants is to go above and beyond to make sure that they keep them.
 While this may be an admirable quality, especially when it comes to customer service and deliverables, it is not a sustainable way to work.
 Here is how to say no to clients so that you don’t get bogged down with every request.

 Start with empathy